juice-shop/pwning-juice-shop/appendix/solutions.md

-Any request that cannot be properly handled by the server will eventually be passed to a global error handling component that sends an error page to the client that includes a stacktrace and other sensitive information.
+Any request that cannot be properly handled by the server will eventually be passed to a global error handling component that sends an error page to the client that includes a stack trace and other sensitive information.
 The restful API behaves in a similar way, passing back a JSON error object with sensitive data, such as SQL query strings.